 While sometimes harder to prove, abuse charges can include emotional abuse.
 This can include using fear, manipulation, or affecting an older adult’s mental health.
 It is a serious charge, just like any other type of abuse.

 The problem is how to clear your name.
 Whatever context, a person accused needs a defense attorney of some sort.

 For criminal charges, you need a criminal defense attorney.
 For civil suits, you need a lawyer who knows the area of law involved and the issues.
-Financial suits obviously involve much math and accounting paperwork, while injury suits involve medical records and the expertise of doctors.
-There are lawyers with expertise in elder law as well.
+Financial suits involve much math and accounting paperwork, while injury suits involve medical records and the expertise of doctors.
+There are lawyers with expertise in older adult law as well.

 Rest assured that there are lawyers who can help you.
-Plenty of respectable people have been accused of things they did not do and survived, reputation ultimately intact.
+Plenty of respectable people have been accused of things they did not do and survived with their reputations ultimately intact.

 If you are accused of abuse, don't delay.
-Meet with an attorney.
-Get help.
+Meet with an attorney for specific legal advice.